 Howard G. Wright III is Executive Director of North American PRO Services for ITT Goulds Pumps, in Baton Rouge, Louisiana.
 His responsibilities include oversight of all PRO Services aftermarket repair facilities and field services in the US and Canada.
 Prior to his current position at ITT Goulds, he was an Engineering Specialist, Upgrade Engineer, Facility Manager, and Western Regional Operations Manager.
 He holds a BSME from The University of Louisiana at Lafayette is a registered Professional Engineer in the state of Louisiana.

 Sheifeng Wu currently holds the position of Director, Research and Analysis with A.W.
 Chesterton Co., directing and performing product research, design, and analysis.
 Prior to joining AWC in 1996, he was employed by John Crane Inc. in the capacities of Development Engineer, Consulting Engineer, and Senior Consulting Engineer for five years.
-He has over twenty-five years’ experience in product research, development and analysis in fluid sealing industry.
+He has over twenty-five years’ experience in product research, development, and analysis in the fluid sealing industry.
 Dr. Wu has authored over twenty technical publications and presentations and was the co-recipient of ASME’s Journal of Tribology Best Paper Award in 1990.
 He also has seven patents relating to mechanical seals.
 Dr. Wu received his BS degree (1982) from Xi’an Jiaotong University; MS (1986) and Ph.D.
 (1990) degrees from Northwestern University, all in Mechanical Engineering.
 He has membership in both ASME and STLE.
-He served as an Associate Editor of ASME’s Journal of Tribology for seven years; and is currently an Associate Editor for Tribology Transactions of STLE.
+He served as an Associate Editor of ASME’s Journal of Tribology for seven years and is currently an Associate Editor for Tribology Transactions of STLE.